google/trillian/docs/storage/commit_log/commit_log_based_storage_design.md

 #### Local DB storage

-This does not *need* to be transactional, because writes should be idempotent, but the implementation of the Trillian storage driver must buffer *all*, writes and only attempt to apply them to the local storage when `Commit` is called.
+This does not *need* to be transactional, because writes should be idempotent, but the implementation of the Trillian storage driver must buffer *all* writes and only attempt to apply them to the local storage when `Commit` is called.